aibolem/RAMDanceToolkitwiki/How-to-create-Scene.md

 		ramEndCamera();
 	}

-You can write your OF code in setup(), update(), draw(), and other methods which works same to ramBaseApp which is explained on [RAM API Reference Core](RAM-API-Reference-Core)!
+You can write your openFrameworks code in setup(), update(), draw(), as well as other methods which works with ramBaseApp.
+Thse are explained in [RAM API Reference Core](RAM-API-Reference-Core)!

 <hr>